davidgomesdev/RustyController-plugins/README.md

 # RustyController-plugins

-Little scripts that use the RustyController API to create amazing effects
+Little scripts that use the [RustyController](https://github.com/LegendL3n/RustyController) API to create amazing effects.

 ## Rustea